When wiring your ceiling fan you might come across a blue wire. What is it for?

 - Start by connecting the black wire from the ceiling to the black wire from the fan motor.
 This will establish the fan’s connection to one switch.

-- Then, connect the blue wire from the fan’s light kit to the second live wire from the ceiling box.
+- Then, connect the blue wire from the fan’s light kit to the blue or red wire from the ceiling box.
+Note that this is a live wire.
 This will enable the power to light the fixture from the second wall switch.
-This second live wire can be either black or red.

 - Lastly, connect the white wire from the ceiling to the fan’s white wire.